NCAS-CMS/cf-python/docs/source/introduction.rst

 The cf package can:

+* read :term:`field constructs <field construct>` and :term:`domain
-* read field constructs from netCDF, CDL, PP and UM datasets,
+  constructs <domain construct>` from netCDF, CDL, PP and UM datasets,

-* create new field constructs in memory,
+* create new field and domain constructs in memory,

+* write field and domain constructs to netCDF datasets on disk,

+* read, write, and create coordinates defined by geometry cells,

+* read and write netCDF4 string data-type variables,

+* read, write, and create netCDF and CDL datasets containing hierarchical groups,

-* inspect field constructs,
+* inspect field and domain constructs,

-* test whether two field constructs are the same,
+* test whether two constructs are the same,

-* modify field construct metadata and data,
+* modify field and domain construct metadata and data,

-* create subspaces of field constructs,
+* create subspaces of field and domain constructs,

-* write and append field constructs to netCDF datasets on disk,
+* incorporate, and create, metadata stored in external files, and

+* read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form.

-* incorporate, and create, metadata stored in external files (*new in version 3.0.0*),
+* incorporate, and create, metadata stored in external files,

 * read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form,

-* read, write, and create coordinates defined by geometry cells (*new in version 3.2.0*),

-* read netCDF and CDL datasets containing hierarchical groups (**new in version 3.6.0**),

 * combine field constructs arithmetically,